mlmabie/mlmabie.github.io/index.markdown

 layout: home
 ---

+## Welcome!
-Right now, the most interesting thing you can do is check out my [LinkedIn](https://linkedin.com/in/mlmabie).
+Right now, the most interesting thing you can do is check out my **[LinkedIn](https://linkedin.com/in/mlmabie)**.
 You'll see my resume, and what I'm reading.

 I want to respect Academic Integrity for my past classwork, so most of my GitHub stuff is private.
 However, I will clean up and post some of the group projects and final individual projects I like.
 Or perhaps even post code snippets / jupyter html and talk about my choices on here!
 I love writing, and look forward to centering my thoughts.